-U.S. Immigration Law requires you to show proof that you have sufficient funds available for your academic and living expenses. $22,218 is the estimated minimum funds needed for a nine-month academic year based on 2015-2016 school-year expenses at the English Language Institute at Valdosta State University (see below).
-If you are coming for less than a year, you should estimate about $5500 for each two month period of study.
+U.S. Immigration Law requires you to show proof that you have sufficient funds available for your academic and living expenses. $29,652 is the estimated minimum funds needed for a nine-month academic year based on 2022-2023 school-year expenses at the English Language Institute at Valdosta State University (see below).
+If you are coming for less than a year, you should estimate about $12,000 for each four month period of study.

 Miscellaneous Personal Expenses (transportation, entertainment, etc.) $4,000.00

-*Students must show funding for a minimum of two sessions, except in special situations such as summer or winter break study programs.
-If you intend to come for only two sessions, the minimum required funding is $11,109.00
+*Students must show funding for a minimum of one semester, except in special situations such as summer or winter break study programs.
+If you intend to come for only one semester, the minimum required funding is $12,149.00

 Family Expenses - If you are married and plan to bring your spouse and/or children, you must also certify at least $5,000 for your spouse or first dependent and $2,000 per year for each additional child.
 In addition, health insurance for international students is required and is strongly recommended for dependents.

-Tuition for one term of full-time study at the ELI is $2000 plus the mandatory health insurance fees, health center access fees, recreation center access fees, and book fees.
-Full-time students will be enrolled in four classes and will study five hours every day from Monday to Thursday, and four hours on Friday, for a total of 24 hours of instruction every week.
+Tuition for one session*(8 weeks) of full-time study at the ELI is $2400 plus the mandatory health insurance fees, health center access fees, recreation center access fees, and book fees.
+Full-time students will be enrolled in four classes and will study four hours every day from Monday to Friday, for a total of 20 hours of instruction every week.
 There may be an optional hours offered on Friday.

 Students not enrolled full-time pay per-class costs for one session (8 weeks) below: